authormedia/mybooktable/readme.txt

 = 2.0.1 =
 * PHP version detection
-* Lots of bug fixes
+* Many important bug fixes

 = 2.0.0 =
 * New Author Priorities system allows you to assign priorities to your Authors to customize the order in which they display